darius/regexercise/exercises.md

     >>> ''.join(stream)  # The rest wasn't consumed, see:
     ' is fat'

-Test your solution by defining it in a module, say problem1.py.
+Test your solution by defining it in a module, say literals.py.
 Then

-    >>> import tests, problem1
+    >>> import tests, literals
-    >>> tests.check1(problem1)
+    >>> tests.check_literals(literals)
-    'Problem 1: all tests passed.'
+    'Literal patterns: all tests passed.'

-**Second:** As before, but instead of a list of strings, we take a restricted kind of regular expression.
+**Abstract data**: As before, but instead of a list of strings, we take a restricted kind of regular expression.
 You can represent these expressions however you like; define three constructors:

 * `literal(character)` should represent a regex matching just that character.